-For more information about community pharmacy inspections, please contact the Pharmaceutical Services section of the HPS on 02 5124 9208 or firstname.lastname@example.org.
+Please contact the Pharmaceutical Service section of the Health Protection Service (HPS) on 02 5124 9208 or firstname.lastname@example.org for more information.